The Via Consolare Project in Pompeii

 SO PLEASE APPLY EARLY.

-THE FINAL DEADLINE FOR APPLICATIONS IS 31 APRIL 2018.
+THE FINAL DEADLINE FOR APPLICATIONS IS THE 1st of MARCH 2019.

-We have not yet received permission from the Italian Ministry of Culture and Superintendency of Pompeii for the 2018 season, and therefore do not know at this time whether the coming field season will involve non-invasive research only or also include further excavation.
+At this early stage, we have not yet received permission from the Italian Ministry of Culture and Superintendency of Pompeii for the 2019 season, and therefore do not know at this time whether the coming field season will involve non-invasive research only or also include further excavation.
 This situation is normal for projects conducting archaeological fieldwork in Italy, and is not a cause of concern.
-Should we not be permitted to excavate this year, we will conduct a valuable post-excavation season, working with the materials recovered during previous seasons and the standing remains of the site, documenting, researching, surveying, and preparing these materials for publication.
+Should we not be permitted to excavate in 2019, we will conduct a valuable post-excavation season, working with the materials recovered during previous seasons and the standing remains of the site, documenting, researching, surveying, and preparing these materials for publication.
 Applicants should be aware of this possibility, and of the potential for not knowing the outcome of our permission request until a very late date.

 Please also note: